-Finesse jigs have the same basic design as typical bass jigs, only they are smaller and lighter.
-The skirt is a bit different too in most cases, it’s usually cut short to make it flair up around the head.
-The smaller size combined with the trimmed skirt makes the finesse jig a very compact bait, and more enticing to stubborn bass than a bulky jig.
+The skirt is a bit different too in most cases.
+It’s usually cut short on the top end to make the strands flare up around the head.
+The smaller size combined with the trimmed skirt makes a finesse jig a very compact bait.
+And sometimes this is more enticing to stubborn bass than a bulky jig.

-Novice anglers sometimes believe that the smaller the bait, the smaller the bass you are going to attract.
-That could not be further from the truth.
-You are just as likely to catch a monster bass on a finesse jig as you are on any other jig.
-So some may ask, if you get more bites with a finesse jig and are just as likely to catch a big bass, then why not always use them over flipping jigs?
+Some may wonder, if you get more bites with a finesse jig and are just as likely to catch a big bass, then why not always use them over flipping jigs?

 Secondly, you would typically fish a finesse jig a lot slower than you would a flipping jig.
 Not only does it take longer for a lighter jig to reach the bottom, you typically want to work finesse baits slower than other lures.
 The disadvantage here is you cover a lot more water with a flipping jig than a finesse jig.